-PLC Armidale has cemented its position as the top-performing school in the New England North West, following the release of the 2025 NAPLAN results published on ACARA’s MySchool website.
-The results confirm what the school community has long celebrated – a strong academic culture supported by evidence-based teaching and a personalised approach to learning.
+PLC Armidale has cemented its position as the top-performing secondary school in the New England North West, following the release of the 2025 NAPLAN results published on ACARA’s MySchool website, while TAS has taken out the top spot at the primary school level.

 “Our holistic approach to education combines academic rigour with character growth and learning in and outside the classroom.
 These results validate our approach.
 A personalised approach to learning, visible pastoral care, and the academic endeavour of each student support the achievement of individual learning goals.